Lateva Woolfork

 Loui Lord Nelson, Ph.D.

+Loui Lord Nelson, Ph.D. (she/her) is an internationally recognized leader in Universal Design for Learning (UDL) implementation.
+UDL is a framework used by anyone who delivers instruction and wants to design accessible, equitable, and inclusive learning environments that guide learners to know themselves as learners.
+Loui was a special education teacher and later became the UDL Coordinator for a school district for four years.
+She completed her post-doctoral fellowship at CAST (the creators of UDL).
 She has worked with educators across the U.S., Africa, Australia, Asia, Canada, and Europe and with USAID, the U.S. government-based aid organization, and implementing partners to define their application of UDL across low- and middle-income settings.
 Some of her publications include: the best seller Design and Deliver: Planning and Teaching Using Universal Design for Learning (2nd Ed.), two additional books, a card game called Go Fishing with UDL, and she hosts the popular podcast, UDL in 15 Minutes, listened to by individuals in over 135 countries. theUDLapproach.com

 Blair Russell

-Blair Russell (he/him), Board Co-Chair - Blair is a producer, developer, supporter, and lover of theater.
+Blair Russell (he/him), Immediate Past Board Co-Chair - Blair is a producer, developer, supporter, and lover of theater.
 His favorite projects include Slave Play (a record-breaking 12 Tony nominations), Lizard Boy (3 Drama Desk nominations), STILL (Off-Broadway starring Jayne Atkinson and Tim Daly), and DIVA: Live From Hell (King's Head Theatre, London).

 He is currently developing the new musicals For Tonight, Salem, Pop Off, Michelangelo!, and The Circus in Winter.
 Other projects as co-producer / investor include The Wiz (National Tour/Broadway), Sweeney Todd (Immersive Off-Broadway , Gyspy with Imelda Staunton (West End), An Officer and A Gentleman (UK National Tour), and Show Boat (West End).
 Blair is a member of the Board of Goodspeed Musicals and SPACE on Ryder Farm.
 He is a graduate of Virginia Commonwealth University with a BFA in Technical Theatre/Stage Management.